jonathanwhitedev/voyager/README.md

 - All of the videos (5) used on all pages are from This Open Source site (http://pexels.com) these were then resaved as different file names, as text was either in russian or had spaces and would fail testing or reading for other developers.

+## Thank you for taking the time to view my README file, hope you enjoy the website.

+## Jonathan White